 Sveafertil Project: Impact of Medical Treatments on the Ovary

-Sveafertil is a fertility preservation study for girls and young women that has received an ethical approval from the Swedish Ethical Review Authority.
-The project brings together all pediatric oncology and hematology units in Sweden, thereby giving all girls and young women in very high risk of treatment induced infertility the possibility to preserve their fertility.
-Sveafertil was initiated in 2020 and serves two main functions:
+Sveafertil is a fertility preservation study for girls and young women that has received ethical approval from the Swedish Ethical Review Authority.
+The project brings together all pediatric oncology and hematology units in Sweden, giving girls and young women at very high risk of treatment-induced infertility the possibility to preserve their fertility.

 - Sveafertil enables patients to clinically cryopreserve a piece of their ovarian tissue for their own possible later use in fertility treatments